- Testosterone levels have been dropping among American men in the past few decades.

 Physicians can order a karyotype; a test that looks for possible SHBG mutations, but this is typically only done if you didn’t develop normally during puberty.
 And regardless of whether or not there is a genetic link for low T, the treatment options would be the same.

 Whether you have the SHBG risk markers or not, your low testosterone treatment will be the same.
-If you developed normally during puberty, your physician will likely prescribe testosterone replacement therapy, or Clomid, a drug that treats the symptoms of low T. If your body stopped developing at age 12 or your testicles didn’t get big like a normal adult, you’ll likely get testosterone replacement therapy (TRT).(4)
+If you developed normally during puberty, your physician will likely prescribe testosterone replacement therapy, or clomiphene citrate (Clomid), a drug that treats the symptoms of low T. If your body stopped developing at age 12 or your testicles didn’t get big like a normal adult, you’ll likely get testosterone replacement therapy (TRT).(4)